priyamandal28/Superstore-Sales-/README.md

  5. Implement drill-through or tooltip features.
  6. Summarize key insights and provide business recommendations.

-DATA ANALYTICS:
-In this assignment, you will work with real-world retail sales data to develop a forecasting model that predicts future sales for thousands of product families across different stores in Ecuador.

-This project will help you understand how external factors like promotions, holidays, economic conditions, and events impact sales, and how machine learning models can be used to improve demand forecasting.

 This assignment is structured into two parts:
 1. Data Processing and Feature Engineering (Day 1) - Cleaning, transforming, and exploring the dataset.